UltraMessaging/um_lat/README.md

 These tools test latency under load.
-The "ping" tool sends messages at a desired constant rate, and the "pong" tool receives them and re-publishes them back.
+The "ping" tool sends messages at a desired constant rate, and the "pong" tool receives them and re-publishes (reflects) them back.
-As the "ping" tool receives the re-published messages, it calculates the round-trip latency.
+As the "ping" tool receives the reflected messages, it calculates the round-trip latency.

 The latencies are accumulated in a histogram so that percentiles can be